lexalium/stepped-form/README.md

     ```php
     /* Starts a new form session */
     $form->start(
-        /* entity for initialize a form state */,
+        /* entity that is used as initial form state */,
         /* unique session key if you need to split different sessions of one form */,
     );